shasafoster/OTC/docs/01_schedule.md

 The **termination date** specifies the contract termination date of the derivative The **frequency** specifies the occurrence of

-## holiday calendar
+## holidays

-OTC derivative contracts usually specify
+Derivative contracts are signed between two parties.
 The

 ## day roll